bokub/vanity-eth/README.md

 You can download the latest build of Vantiy-ETH from Github and use it completely offline.

 Vanity-ETH uses a cryptographically secure pseudorandom number generator (CSPRNG) to generate Ethereum addresses.

+## Performance

+For some reason, the performance of Vanity-ETH can vary a lot from a browser to another.

+Right now, Chrome seems to be the one providing the best results.

 ## Offline usage